oldham123/cfa_level_iii/_readings/Reading 1 CFA Institute Code of Ethics and Standards of Professional Conduct.md

       - Disassociate from violations
     - *Independence an Objectivity*
       - Use reasonable care and judgement to maintain independence and objectivity
-      - Do not offer, solicit, or acceptany gift that could reasonable compromise independence or objectivity
+      - Do not offer, solicit, or accept any gift that could reasonable compromise independence or objectivity
     - *Misrepresentation*
       - Do not knowingly misrepresent professional activities
     - *Misconduct*